 I've gone through one tube of Lily of the Desert aloe vera gelly and am now working on my second.
 This is a great product for acne prone skin types.
-I use it morning and night under my ss or under my BHA gel.
+I use it morning and night under my ss/moisturizer.
 It really helps heal any blemishes I have faster.
 AND it does not clog my pores one bit or cause breakouts!

 A good aloe vera choice for those who do not want added fragrance or color.
 A note though: this contains ascorbic acid (Vitamin C) and hyaluranic acid (not sure about spelling) Both used as natural preservatives; however, for those familiar with antioxidants and anti-aging ingredients, Vitamin C and hyaluranic acid are the main components to fighting off free radical change and plumping the skin.
 Both are great for your skin.
 This aloe packs a double punch with natural aloe as well as a natural preservative that fights off aging.
 Highly recommended.